-- Minimize the generation of waste at the source; - Segregate correctly at the source of the waste; - Mitigate risks to the environment; - Ensure the correct handling and final disposal of the waste generated.
+- Minimize waste generation; - Segregate correctly at the source of the waste; - Mitigate risks to the environment; - Ensure the correct handling and final disposal of the waste generated.

 To this end, the company is dedicated to strengthening the circular economy, which aims to keep products, components and materials at their highest level of usefulness and value.
-In its process, all the fines extracted from production are sold or donated to the community, with full utilization: chip residues are used in agriculture or recycling; coal fines in the cement industry; and quartz for the production of blocks and slabs for rural and urban paving.
+In its process, all the fines extracted from production are sold or donated to the community, with full utilization: chip residues are used in agriculture, ceramics or recycling; coal fines in the cement and steel industry; and quartz for the production of blocks and slabs for rural and urban paving.

-In the management of its value chain, the most significant impacts are related to downstream, since the possible incorrect practices of waste disposers could result in potential impacts on the environment.
+In the management of its value chain, the most significant impacts are related to downstream, since the possible incorrect practices of waste disposers have a potential impact on the environment.

-With regard to waste generated upstream (during the extraction of materials), the internal system for evaluating vendors makes them responsible for their waste.
+As for the waste generated upstream (during the extraction of materials), the internal evaluation system makes it clear that vendors are responsible for their waste.

-With effective waste management practices, LIASA aims to decrease water and soil contamination, prevent the spread of diseases, and minimize environmental impacts.
+With effective waste management practices, LIASA aims to decrease water and soil contamination, prevent the spread of disease, and minimize environmental impacts.

-Selective collection, which segregates waste at its source and presents greater possibilities for reuse, is another component of our PGRS.
+Another PGRS action is waste sorting, where trash is segregated at source and can be put to good use.
 To increase awareness and reinforce the reduction, recycling, and reuse principles, LIASA conducts internal campaigns that educate employees on proper collector segregation.